bpd-d/bpd-state-manager/README.md

 Method may take *config* object as argument.
 It will be passed to children state instances on the time of their initialization.
 Options set in this object will overwrite default behavior of the state.
 ```
 BpdStateManager.createStateManager(config?);
 ```
-To create state call  **BpdStateManager.createState** and pass state name, initial value and performer function to it, see example:
+To create state call  **BpdStateManager.createState** and pass state name, initial value and mutation handler function to it, see example:
 ```
-BpdStateManager.createState(name: string, initialValue: VStates, performer: StatePerformer<TActions, VStates>, config?: BpdStateManagerConfig<VStates>)
+BpdStateManager.createState(name: string, initialValue: VStates, mutationHandler: StateMutationHandler<TActions, VStates>, config?: BpdStateManagerConfig<VStates>)
 ```

 >NOTE
->One state factory may create many states so there is point to create complex state object with many actions in the performer.
+>One state factory may create many states so there is point to create complex state object with many actions in the mutation handler.
 Specially if complex object may be split into smaller chunks.
 Splitting also gives a performance advantage, because each state has it's own worker queue.
 Sases where there are many updates invoked on single state with many subscribers may lead to performance degradation.

 >WARN
 >Make sure each state name is unique.